rednafi/stress-test-locust/README.md

 ## Locust terminology

 If you're unfamiliar with the terminologies and the general workflow of stress testing with Locust, then I recommend going through the official [documentation] first.
-With that out of the way, let's rehash a few terminologies that comes up in this context quite often:
+With that out of the way, let's rehash a few terminologies that come up in this context quite often:

 **Task:** In Locust, a [Task] is the smallest unit of a test suite.
 Usually, it means, any function or method that is decorated with the `@task` decorator.

 **TaskSet:** A [TaskSet] is a class that establishes a contextual boundary between different groups of Tasks.
 You can essentially group multiple similar Tasks inside a TaskSet.
 Then you use the TaskSets from your User class.

-**User:** In Locust, a [User] is a class that executes the tests either by directly calling the Task methods or via using TaskSets.
+**User:** In Locust, a [User] is a class that executes the tests either directly calling the Task methods or using TaskSets.

 **_In more complex cases, the tests can further be organized by arranging them in multiple test modules.
 This template groups the Tasks using TaskSets and places multiple TaskSets in